Nikon D5500 vs Panasonic L1

 The D5500 can be obtained in two different colors (black, red), while the L1 is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic L1 is notably larger (6 percent) than the Nikon D5500.
-Moreover, the L1 is substantially heavier (44 percent) than the D5500.
+Moreover, the L1 is markedly heavier (29 percent) than the D5500.
 In this context, it is worth noting that neither the D5500 nor the L1 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Nikon Lens Catalog (D5500) and the Four Thirds Lens Catalog (L1).